mjhult/personal-site/README.md

-# This is my personal website
+# This will be my personal website

 ## If you want to run locally, here's how:
 1. Clone this repo. ```git clone https://github.com/mjhult/personal-site```